evatrium/capsule/docs/extras.md

 # Extras
 As referenced to in the [configure](https://github.com/iosio/capsule/blob/master/docs/basics/configure.md) doc, the 'extras' argument in the logic function provides some extra goodies.
-Some are experimental and you should *[use with caution](#use-with-caution)*, some quite useful.
+Some are experimental and you should *[use with caution](#use-with-caution)* however, they may be handy to you.

 ```js
 Capsule({